tshamz/pav2tty5lo7geycf/README.md

 # e.g.
 $ yarn dev:notifications

-# see root package.json for more details
+# see scripts in root package.json for more details
 ```

 ## Application Structure